soumyarai2050/Flux/Flux/CodeGenProjects/README.md

 Also, Flux used protoc compiler to make use of proto models.
 Please install that as well.
 Test is done in version *libprotoc 3.12.4*

+Note:
-Note: Any Generated file when needs to be moved to other directory, if contains fully qualified import path of any other file, needs to be changed according to new location.
+1. Any Generated file when needs to be moved to other directory, if contains fully qualified import path of any other file, needs to be changed according to new location.
+2. Before using beanie one must install mongo in his environment
+3. Ubuntu 22.04 doesn't have official MongoDB packages yet, so the best option now is to have Ubuntu 20.04, where official MongoDB packages are available.

 ## JSON Generators
 ### 1. gen_json_schema.py